-While we believe these efforts will remediate the material weaknesses, these material weaknesses cannot be considered fully remediated until the applicable remedial controls operate for a sufficient period of time and management has concluded, through testing, that these controls are operating effectively.
+These material weaknesses will not be considered remediated until the newly designed and implemented controls operate for a sufficient period of time and management has concluded, through testing, that these controls are operating effectively.
+We expect to perform operating effectiveness testing of the newly designed control activities during the fourth quarter of 2022.